SUNRUSE/SprigganJS/readme.md

     group.pause() // Pauses every group and/or sprite inside.
     group.resume() // Unpauses every group and/or sprite inside.

+    group.hide() // Hides the group and all contained groups/sprites.
+                 // Any animations/movements continue.
+                 // Clicks on underlying objects are no longer blocked by the sprites inside this group.

+    group.show() // Shows the group and all contained groups/sprites.
+                 // Any animations/movements continue.
+                 // Clicks on underlying objects are now blocked by the sprites inside this group.

     group.dispose() // Deletes the group.